HousamKak/highlightability/QUICKSTART.md

 ## ✅ What's Done

-Your Code Highlighter extension is now ready to use and publish!
+Your Highlightability extension is now ready to use and publish!

 ### 1. Local Package Created ✓
-- File: `code-highlighter-0.0.1.vsix`
+- File: `highlightability-0.0.1.vsix`
 - Location: `D:\dev\Playground For Testing\highlight extension\`

 ### 2. Files Added ✓